fayizferosh/yosys-tcl-ui-report/README.md

 #### Editing .synth.v to be usable by OpenTimer

 I have successfully written the code to edit the main synthesis output netlist .synth.v to make it usable for OpenTimer and other STA and PnR needs by replacing lines with "*" as a word and by removing "\" from any and all lines that have it.
-The basic code of the same and screenshots of terminal with several "puts" printing out the variables and user debug information are shown below.
+The basic code of the same and screenshots of the terminal with several "puts" printing out the variables and user debug information are shown below.

 *Code*